How to Care for Your New Sod

 Perennial plants are ideal for adding low-maintenance bursts of color to your flower beds and borders, or even to your porch or patio when planted in containers.
 Unlike annual plants, which die after one growing season and need to be re-planted, perennials will continue to grow and flower for multiple growing seasons on their own.

 Ground cover plants are low-growing plants, often fast-spreading, planted to cover areas of bare ground.
-They share some of the advantages of mulch in helping to prevent weed growth and providing a barrier that will retain soil moisture.
-Ground cover plants add natural beauty to your outdoor space with colorful blooms and interesting foliage.
+They share some of the advantages of mulch in helping to prevent weed growth and providing a barrier to retain soil moisture.
+Ground cover plants add biodiversity and natural beauty to your outdoor space with colorful blooms and interesting foliage.

 Some types of ground cover are recommended as grass replacements for lawns.
 Perennial peanut or basketgrass need less water than high-maintenance grass.
 Other ground cover plants, such as Mexican heather or lemon ball sedum, look great in borders or raised beds around larger shrubs or trees.